jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 ## One last gloriously ironic layer of nonsense

-I find this last piece painfully amusing.
+This last piece is painfully amusing.
 You'll recall from earlier in the article, story points were introduced to do what?
 To avoid focus on deviations between work estimates and actual time spent.

 And what have we done?

 **Under the name of Velocity, we've memorialized and spotlighted this very thing as a core metric.** But we couldn't just stop there, could we?
 Oh no.
 We've also managed to make it far more confusing along the way.

-&#128079; Bravo!
+Bravo!
 Bravo. &#128079;